Creative Painted Flooring ideas for concrete, wood, linoleum, or tile that will give your basement floor a fresh new look on a budget.

 Update a Ceramic Tile Floor

 Painting ceramic tile is yet, one more way to update your flooring and create a whole new look.
-Paint the floor a solid color.
+Paint the floor with a solid color.
 Add a stencil pattern, and more.
 Head on over to check the main steps you need.
 Print the instructions while you are at it.

 Faux Wood Grain Rolled onto Floor